-- 1. Assumptions Made about the Future and Other Major Sources of Estimation Uncertainty
+- Assumptions Made about the Future and Other Major Sources of Estimation Uncertainty

 - 2. Material Items of Income and Expense

 - 3. Events After the Reporting Period

 - 4. Expenditure and Funding Analysis

 - 4A.
 Note to the Expenditure and Funding Analysis

 - 5. Segment Reporting

 - 6. Expenditure and Income Analysed by Nature

-- 7. Adjustments between Accounting Basis and Funding Basis under Regulations
+- Adjustments between Accounting Basis and Funding Basis under Regulations

 - 8. Transfers to/from Earmarked Reserves

 - 9. Other Operating Expenditure

 - 10. Financing and Investment Income and Expenditure

 - 11. Taxation and Non-Specific Grant Income

 - 12. Property, Plant and Equipment

 - 13. Investment Properties

 - 14. Financial Instruments

 - 15. Debtors

 - 16. Debtors for Local Taxation

 - 17. Cash and Cash Equivalents

 - 18. Creditors

 - 19. Provisions

 - 20. Usable Reserves

 - 21. Unusable Reserves

-- 22. Cash Flow Adjustments for Non-Cash Movements
+- 22. Cash Flow Statement Adjustments to Net Surplus or Deficit on the Provision of Services for Non-Cash Movements

-- 23. Cash Flow Adjustments for Investing and Financing Activities
+- 23. Cash Flow Statement Adjustments to Net Surplus or Deficit on the Provision of Services that are Investing and Financing Activities

-- 24. Cash Flow Investing Activities
+- 24. Cash Flow Statement Investing Activities

-- 25. Cash Flow Financing Activities
+- 25. Cash Flow Statement Financing Activities

 - 26. Trading Operations Building Control

 - 27. Members' Allowances

 - 28. Officers' Remuneration

 - 29. Payments to External Auditors

 - 30. Grant Income

 - 31. Related Parties

 - 32. Capital Expenditure and Capital Financing

 - 33. Leases

 - 34. Exit Packages and Termination Benefits

 - 35. Defined Benefit Pension Schemes

 - 36. Contingent Liabilities

 - 37. Nature and Extent of Risks Arising from Financial Instruments

 - 38. Accounting Policies

-- 39. Accounting Standards that have been Issued but not yet Adopted
+- 39. Accounting Standards that have been Issued but have not yet been Adopted

 - 40. Critical Judgements in Applying Accounting Policies